Baanjax

 Bozzetto is the seat of the Great Boz Archives, Crudilex’s largest and most storied structure.
 And home to the ancient and wise Centopah people.
 Towering above the surrounding landscape, the archive is a monolithic castle of impossible scale.
 Its interior is a labyrinth of cavernous halls, endless corridors, and vast chambers, each brimming with the accumulated knowledge of mortalkind.

-The archive is not a library but an indomitable bastion of unsullied, undiluted wisdom and history.
-Its vast structure protects its collected knowledge from the poison of mortal morality, opinion, and time.
+The archive is an indomitable bastion of unsullied, undiluted wisdom and history.
+Its vast libraries protect its collected knowledge from the poison of mortal morality, opinion, and time.
 Within its walls reside ancient awakened stone golems, the cenotaph, beings who are intrinsically bound to the archive.
 These sentient guardians are as eternal as the archive they serve, having watched over its troves of knowledge since the dawn of history.
 Each golem possesses an intricate connection to the archive, able to access its vast contents as though the knowledge were etched into their very being.

 Both the archive and its golems predate the shattering of Baanjax.
 Like the Mololom people, the cenotaph are indigenous to the region, enduring the devastation that sundered their homeland.
-Despite the chaos, they have maintained their stewardship, ensuring that the legacy of Crudilex endures, preserved within the fortress's stone walls.
+Despite the chaos, they have maintained their stewardship, preserving the legacy of Crudilex in stone for all time.

 Wiltwind